carpentries-incubator/SDC-BIDS-dMRI/_episodes/constrained_spherical_deconvolution.md

 series has $R = {15, 28, 45}$ coefficients, respectively.
 Note the use of even
 orders: even order SH functions allow to reconstruct symmetric spherical functions.
-Traditionally, even orders have been used motivated by the fact that the diffusion process is symmetric around the origin.s
+Traditionally, even orders have been used motivated by the fact that the diffusion process is symmetric around the origin.

 The CSD is performed in `DIPY` by calling the `fit` method of the CSD model on the diffusion data: